jparadasb/charms/README.md

 ### Revelio Charm (decrypt)

-Assuming you are cloning the repository, you are including in the keybase team and you want to decrypt the secrets files, run:
+Assuming you are cloning a repository and that you are already a member in (keybase) of the team in charge of that repository and you want to decrypt the secrets file there, you have to run:

 ```sh
 revelio